-I have been in possession of a small packet of mesquite flour since the Allergy and Gluten Free Show in May, when Joe Prest of the Pure Mesquite Company stopped by at the Foods Matter stand, at which I was working alongside its founder Michelle, and dropped off some display samples.
-I pocketed one of them faster than you can say “It’s the dried and ground bean pod of a leguminous plant which grows throughout much of Latin America and it’s gluten free” – and have been waiting for someone to kick me up the proverbial to do something culinary with it ever since.
+I first came across mesquite flour at the Allergy and Gluten Free Show (as it then was) in 2011, when a producer dropped some samples off at our Free From Awards stand.
+I pocketed one of them faster than you can say “It’s the dried ground bean pod of a leguminous plant which grows throughout much of Latin America and it’s gluten free”.

 Ingredients